-There is a moment as the woman seems to process what to do with that statement.
-There is another moment as she apparently decides to do nothing with it, and the silence grows strained.
+There's a moment as the woman seems to process what to do with that statement.
+There's another moment as she apparently decides to do nothing with it, and the silence grows strained.
 "You know Doctor Korby?" she finally asks.

 Chapel smothers a groan.
 Not another intern groupie trying to secure a post-grad assignment with the great Doctor Korby.
 She's annoyed and when she's annoyed, she says things she shouldn't like: "I know him in the biblical sense."

 "Oh.
 Okay."
 The woman is blushing.
 "I was just wondering if you ever talk to him about his post-grad openings."

 "Yes.
 Tell me your name and I'll be sure you don't get one."
 She's not sure why she's being so unpleasant.
 She just knows this woman rubs her the wrong way.
 "Do you mind?
 I came out here to be alone."

 "Of course."
 The woman's cheeks are flaming now.
 "Sorry I bothered you."

 "Not as sorry as I am," Chapel mutters as the woman flees back inside.